Lydiadel/Kickstarter-analysis/README.md

 - What are some limitations of this dataset?
 Limitations presented at the time of

-- What are some other possible tables and/or graphs that we could create?
+# What are some other possible tables and/or graphs that we could create?
--More options to visualize this dataset can be box & whisker plot to have a different point of view regarding the infomation, this way the outliers can be the information that are rare in this case the percentaje succesful, failed or cancelled that are unique according the goal established.
+More options to visualize this dataset can be box & whisker plot to have a different point of view regarding the infomation, this way the outliers can be the information that are rare in this case the percentaje succesful, failed or cancelled that are unique according the goal established.